DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - Purging is a more intensive form of clearing for 📝reuse in lower-security areas
       - The 🍎NIST SP 800-88 process for sanitization and disposition shows that media that will be reused and was classified at a moderate level should be purged and then that purge should be validated.
 Finally, it should be documented. ✏️Validation processes are conducted to ensure that the sanitization process was completed, avoiding data remanence.
 A validation form  helps to ensure that each device has been checked and that it was properly wiped, purged, or sanitized.
   - ✴️**Overwriting**: Same as Clearing and also known as 🔥Purging.
 Overwriting the disks multiple times will remove all existing data.
 This is called purging, and purged media can then be 📝re-used again.
        - Single-pass wipe: involves overwriting the entire hard drive with random data once (e.g replacing with 0s and 1s).
        - Multi-pass wipes: involves overwriting the drive multiple times, and is more secure against advanced recovery techniques.
+       - Zero fill wipes a drive by replacing data with zeros
-  - ✴️**Degaussing**: used on magentic media.
+  - ✴️**Degaussing**: used on ✏️magentic media.
 Degaussing the disks often damages the electronics but doesn’t reliably remove the data.
 Tapes can be erased by degaussing, but degaussing is not always fully effective.
   - ✴️**Erasing**: usually refers to a delete operation on media, leaving data remanence.
 It rarely remove the data from media but instead mark it for deletion.
 Erasing is the deletion of files or media and may not include all of the data on the device or media, making it the 📝worst choice here.
 Erasing, which describes a typical deletion process in many operating systems, typically removes only the link to the file and leaves the data that makes up the file itself.
 The data will remain in place but not indexed until the space is needed and it is overwritten.
   - ✴️**Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for 🧠cloud storage
   - The standard methods for clearing magnetic tapes, according to the NIST Guidelines for Media Sanitization, are overwriting the tape with nonsensitive data, degaussing, and physical destruction via shredding or incineration.
 Reformatting a tape does not remove remnant data.